Hi Roger,

 diagnostics interface.

-Post by A FAre there other
+Post by A F

 commands I can send to the phone to fetch the USB Vendor/Prod ID, or should